-However, the company's subsidiaries are able to maintain their business operations on their own and therefore did not affect the company's liquidity.
+However, the company's subsidiaries, De Lamai Co., Ltd., are able to sold out the leasehold and assets of the Room Hotel therefore could reduce risk of loss from its hotel business.
+By that would support the subsidiary's liquidity.
 The company expects that its subsidiaries will be running their businesses at full pace which will provide synergy to the company in the future.